carbon-language/carbon-lang/docs/project/faq.md

 ### How will Carbon's bidirectional C++ interoperability work?

-Carbon will be compiling both Carbon and C++ code together, using the same toolchain, in order to make the interoperability [seamless](#what-level-of-c-interoperability-is-expected).
+The Carbon toolchain will compile both Carbon and C++ code together, in order to make the interoperability [seamless](#what-level-of-c-interoperability-is-expected).

 For example, for `import Cpp library "<vector>"`, Carbon will: